News - May 7, 2021

 CONTACT: Martha Serna | 202.518.6493 | firstname.lastname@example.org

-Alexandria, Va. – Goodwin House Incorporated (GHI) has partnered with the George Mason University (Mason) Department of Social Work to study the impact of GHI’s StrongerMemory Program on cognitive ability, memory retrieval and life satisfaction.
-The study will include residents of GHI’s two Life Plan Communities (Goodwin House Alexandria and Goodwin House Bailey’s Crossroads) and members of Goodwin House at Home who participated in the program.
+Alexandria, Va. – Goodwin House Incorporated (GHI) has partnered with the George Mason University (Mason) Department of Social Work to study the impact of the GHI StrongerMemory Program on cognitive ability, memory retrieval and life satisfaction.
+The study will include residents of the two GHI Life Plan Communities (Goodwin House Alexandria and Goodwin House Bailey’s Crossroads) and members of Goodwin House at Home who participated in the program.
 The research will build on an earlier 11-week study completed in Fall 2020, where a team of Mason gerontology researchers and students interviewed 21 StrongerMemory participants from the GHI pilot program as well as three caregivers.
 In March 2021, Mason launched phase two of the study with a focus on pre- and post-testing of participants using the MoCA Memory Functioning Questionnaire (MFQ) and a brief Life Satisfaction scale.

 The StrongerMemory program was created by Rob Liebreich, President and CEO of GHI, after observing his mother’s challenges with mild cognitive impairment.
 Inspired by a program that was developed for nursing care residents who had advanced dementia, Liebreich developed and implemented StrongerMemory, designed to stimulate the brain’s prefrontal cortex, which governs our ability to retrieve memories, by having participants spend just 20 to 30 minutes a day engaged in simple reading, writing and math activities.
 The goal of StrongerMemory is to delay or slow the symptoms of mild cognitive impairment (MCI) and/or dementia.